inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Man has ma his bedlam; let him lie in it.
 		-- Fred Allen
-I think the world is ready for the story of an ugly duckling, who grew up to remain an ugly duckling, and lived happily ever after.
+I think the world is ready for the story of an ugly duckling, who grew up to re an ugly duckling, and lived happily ever after.
 		-- Chick
 untold wealth, n.:
 	What you left out on April 15th.